 Erasmus University Rotterdam

-Welcome to the highly-ranked Erasmus University Rotterdam (EUR), a research university located in the city of Rotterdam, the Netherlands.
-EUR offers 13 selective Bachelor’s programmes, and more than 50 top Master’s programmes, taught in English.
+Welcome to the highly ranked Erasmus University Rotterdam (EUR), a research university located in the city of Rotterdam, the Netherlands.

 Erasmus University Rotterdam.
 Make it happen.

-Career opportunities for Bachelor International Bachelor in Psychology
+Career opportunities for Bachelor Management of International Social Challenges

 - Instruction language: English